 One of my favorite sections of the museum was the “faces of Nebuta”, where you can see each artists’ personal styles and techniques as well as the heritage training they received from their teachers.
 This art form is handed down from generation to generation.

-Japanese Culture: Make a Day Visit to Aomori Prefecture
+Make a Day Visit to Aomori Prefecture

 While at the museum, you can make a day of it by having lunch in their Den Restaurant, as well as just right across the street is the A Factory which is a massive food market warehouse with “anything and everything” you want to buy as far as food products go.

-Apples are a popular product here since this area is renown for producing the most number of apples in Japan!
+Apples are a popular product here since this area is renowned for producing the most number of apples in Japan!
 You can even pay to sip small samples of Aomori’s local cider/sparkling wine upstairs in a self-serve dispenser by loading some yen on a card and inserting it into the machine.
 You grab a glass, pick the amount and the flavor you want, and then press the button.
 Cheers!

-Japanese Culture: Visit a Local Restaurant
+Visit a Local Restaurant in Aomori

 The restaurant had a cool vibe with Japanese style seating on the ground and a musician playing on a Shamisen (it looked like a big guitar with three strings) known as a Tsugau performance.
 The restaurant was called RingoBako and I do recommend it for the ambiance and a way to dive into local Japanese traditions and culture and traditions of Japanese.

 Find out where the most underrated cherry blossoms (sakura) spots are:

-Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by the Japanse Tourism Board (JTB-USA).
+Disclosure: As is common in the travel industry, I was provided with accommodations, meals, and other compensation for the purposes of review by the Japanse Tourism Board (JTB-USA).
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
 All Photos by the author.